 Trinity Orchestra is proud of its association with the Royal College of Music (RCM), initiated by former Music Director Michael Murray.

 The collaboration provides a platform for some of the world’s finest young musical talent to perform with the orchestra every year, and the opportunity for talented young composers from the RCM to have their works premiered by the orchestra.

-As part of our association with the Royal College of Music, Trinity Orchestra has recently performed with top RCM musicians including pianists Dinara Klinton and Dominic Doutney, violinist Soh-Yon Kim and cellist and BBC Young Musician of the Year 2012 Laura van der Heijden.
-For our May 2017 concert we are delighted to welcome rising star pianist Nikola Avramovic.
+As part of our association with the Royal College of Music, Trinity Orchestra has recently performed with top RCM musicians including pianists Nikola Avramovic, Dinara Klinton and Dominic Doutney, violinist Soh-Yon Kim and cellist and BBC Young Musician of the Year 2012 Laura van der Heijden.

 Royal College of Music, Prince Consort Road, London SW7 2BS